isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ## <a name="gx_animation_stop"></a>gx_animation_stop

-Zatrzymywanie aktywnej animacji opartej na czasomierzu
+Zatrzymywanie aktywnej animacji sterowanej czasomierzem

 ### <a name="prototype"></a>Prototype